-Oliver regularly represents and advises clients in the full range of Children Act 1989 Part II applications, including Child Arrangements, Prohibited Steps and Specific Issue Orders.
-Oliver has experience of cases involving 'implacable hostility' and has represented parties in cases ranging from temporary leave to remove applications to change of name applications.
+Oliver regularly represents and advises clients in the full range of private law children disputes.
+He has experience of complex cases such as those involving implacable hostility, mental health or domestic violence issues.
+He has represented parties in a broad variety of private law cases ranging from relocation to change of name applications.

 Family finance & property

 Oliver has broad experience in the family finance field and has regularly been instructed in complex matrimonial finance proceedings and disputes between cohabitants concerning property (TOLATA 1996) and/or financial provision for their children under Schedule 1.
 Oliver also has expertise in acting for interveners in financial remedy proceedings.